-Isabella Plantation in Richmond Park is also a stunning place to see the autumn colours in London, with maple and sweet gum trees turning a fiery red around the woodland gardens.
+Isabella Plantation in Richmond Park is also a stunning place to see the autumn colours in London.
+The maple and sweet gum trees turn a fiery red around the woodland gardens.

 October is a beautiful time to explore Kensington Gardens and take in the autumn colours along the tree-lined pathways and around the Round Pond.

-If you’re visiting with kids, then stop by the fantastic Diana Memorial Playground, which is a beautiful natural playground with play sculptures, tree-houses and little pathways tucked away in the greenery and clever landscaping for children to explore.
+If you’re visiting Kensington Gardens with kids, then do make sure to stop by the fantastic Diana Memorial Playground.
+The Princess Diana playground features natural playground with play sculptures, tree-houses and little pathways tucked away in the greenery and clever landscaping for children to explore.